Caiya-Zhang/DAGraph/README.md

 # DAGraph
-developed by Caiya Zhang, Liu Fan, Vivian Liang, and Jiawei Li
+DAGraph is a statistical analysis system that allows for retrieving demographic, environmental, and health data from the World Bank.
+It renders the retrieved or processed data with different categories of visualization which are selected by the user.

-## Description
+The program is developedn by Caiya Zhang, Liu Fan, Vivian Liang, and Jiawei Li.

-Our program DAGraph is a statistical analysis system that allows for retrieving demographic and other data from the database World Bank.
-It processes the data with different types of analyses.
-It also renders the retrieved data or the processed data with different categories of visualization which are selected by the user.
+More detailed information of this project can be found in the Project-Description.pdf file.